luisescobedo/desk-quiz/README.md

 I used MongoDB to store questions and users, but decided to use $localStorage (via [ngStorage](https://github.com/gsklee/ngStorage)) to keep track of a user's answers to questions.
 Really I just did this to show that I could use $localStorage more than anything as it would have been easier (but more back-end code) to store those in DB.
 Most likely not a design choice I would make in Production :)

 ### Options, Components, and Styling
-* For routing, I used the ever popular angular-ui [ui-Router](https://github.com/angular-ui/ui-router)
+* For routing, I used the ever popular angular-ui [ui-touter](https://github.com/angular-ui/ui-router)
-* There is a fair amount of ES6 I sprinkled in so everything is run through Babel.
+* There is a fair amount of ES6 I sprinkled in so everything is run through [Babel](https://babeljs.io/)
 * Stylesheets: Sass (with some mixin overrides)
 * For all things pretty I used:
   * Bootstrap with Sass port (Though I do prefer Angular Material... but that discussion is for another day)